Let me pitch you an idea I have had recently.

 As I have written above, I am going to write this blog almost from scratch.
 Almost, because I will be using the Hugo static site generator.
 We also use Hugo for writing our documentation in my company, but as of now I have always just been a user.
 Writing everything from scratch is a surefire way to learn more about Hugo’s internal workings.
 After all, I like to understand the tools I use.

-Just building this blog alone is not going to cut it though.
+Just building this blog alone is not going to cut it, though.
 To also improve my technical writing, I am going to document every step of it.
-The initial setup, the creation of the theme from scratch, features I will eventually add; everything will be documented.
+The initial setup, the creation of the theme from scratch, features I will eventually add: everything will be documented.
 The aim is to be as detailed as possible, meaning I will include potential tangents or roadblocks and describe why something is done.

-With this already being a blog post series, there’s already a bunch of features I think I need to support.
+With this already being a blog post series, there are already a bunch of features I think I need to support.
 To prevent over-engineering and be true to the ‘you aren’t gonna need it’ (YAGNI) philosophy, I am intentionally not going to list them out.
 We’ll cross that bridge when we come to it.